Microwave-WYB/POP/README.md

     """
     A secret function
     Args:
-        a: The first string
+        a: The first number
-        b: The second string
+        b: The second number
     Returns:
         int: The result of the secret function
     """